SYSTEM ONLINE

 That is all.
 No config.
 No commands.
 No categories.
 No signs.
 No learning curve.

 The plugin works with your memory.
-You already know where your logs are — you put them there.
+You already know where your logs are; you put them there.
 You already know where your stone is.
 The next time you dump a mining haul into the Sorter chest, every oak log goes to the chest that already has oak logs, every cobblestone goes to the chest that already has cobblestone, every iron ore goes where your iron ore lives.
-The organisation you have built up over hours of play is exactly the organisation the plugin reinforces.
+The organization you built over hours of play is exactly the organization the plugin reinforces.

 This is the insight.
 Not clever algorithms.
 Not config files.
 Not a smart system that decides where things should go.
 A system that observes where things already are and honours that.

-The core logic lives in a single file: Plugin.java.
-It is 299 lines.
-The entire sorting mechanism is driven by a single InventoryCloseEvent listener — the moment a player closes the Sorter chest, it fires.
+The core logic lives in a single file: Plugin.java at 299 lines.
+The entire sorting mechanism is driven by a single InventoryCloseEvent listener that fires when a player closes the Sorter chest.

 The event handler first validates the trigger: is this a trapped chest?
 Is its custom name Sorter?
 If not, return immediately.
 The plugin is completely invisible to every other inventory interaction in the game.